-Keep in mind that you carousel ad’s first image can make or break your campaign—it needs to be so good people can’t ignore it.
+Keep in mind that the first image of your carousel ads makes or breaks your campaign—it needs to be so good people can’t ignore it.

 For example, a subscription service could have a Facebook ad explaining the entire subscription funnel, from the initial signup to the joy of opening a delivered subscription box.

 12) Conquer the News Feed With Video Ads

 If images speak a thousand words, how many words are spoken with moving images?

 There’s a crapton of evidence that using videos in your Facebook advertising strategy leads to skyrocketly improved results.

 On top of better results, Kinetic Social reports that video ads have the lowest eCPC (effective cost per click) compared to other ad types, with an average eCPC of $0.18.

 eCPC shows what the cost per click would have been if clicks had been purchased instead of impressions (the number of times a video is watched) or conversions.